 We are working with our partners at Build Health International on plans for treatment centers, additional oxygen support, and infection control.

-Our community health team is conduction education events to instruct hundreds of people each week about how they can prevent catching and spreading the virus.
+Our community health team is conducting education events to instruct hundreds of people each week about how they can prevent catching and spreading the virus.

 Our staff at the hospital are running a simulation early this week, and we have a finalized order of personalized protective equipment (PPE) to be purchased as soon as possible.